r-m-c-d/Moon/about/index.md

 ## CV & projects showcase
 Quite obvious, since I'm looking for a job right now \o/.
 Speaking of which, here are some documents you can check:
 * [Generic Project & Business Administration](https://drive.google.com/open?id=1K3Eod-2f-WGaRSrlZVFVaAX_xSAv5b2I) detailed CV.
 [Contact me](mailto:romain.marchand@protonmail.ch) if you're looking for specific, job or project versions of my it.
 * [Written recommendations](https://drive.google.com/open?id=1WFMRN0ML64Edqv_lDy7kgSfd85cdYOJZ) from former coworkers or managers.
 Great!
 Now you just have to [hire me](mailto:romain.marchand@protonmail.ch), I guess!

 ## Disclaimer

 Here I'm supposed to warn you everything in this site belongs to me except what doesn't and you're supposed to know what you can (re)use or not.
 Worth mentioning too, that what I write only represents my point of view and all this kind of stuff, you know.
-Officially, this website uses the terms of the [MIT license](https://github.com/r-m-c-d/r-m-c-d.github.io/blob/master/LICENSE).
+This website uses the terms of the [MIT license](https://github.com/r-m-c-d/r-m-c-d.github.io/blob/master/LICENSE).
 The theme I use was forked from Taylan Tali's [Moon repository](https://github.com/TaylanTatli/Moon).
 Kudos to him for this smooth, gracious theme.

 ## Contact?